angular/angular/aio/content/guide/component-interaction.md

 Notice that this example captures the `subscription` and `unsubscribe()` when the `AstronautComponent` is destroyed.
 This is a memory-leak guard step.
-There is no actual risk in this app because the lifetime of a `AstronautComponent` is the same as the lifetime of the app itself.
+There is no actual risk in this application because the lifetime of a `AstronautComponent` is the same as the lifetime of the application itself.
 That *would not* always be true in a more complex application.

 You don't add this guard to the `MissionControlComponent` because, as the parent,